-People with Asperger's often have an orientation toward detail and an interest in systemizing, which can look like obsessiveness.
+People with high functioning autism/Asperger's often lack social skills and sometimes have problems with motor regulation.
+However, their language and cognitive skills are largely intact.
+To varying degrees, they may also lack the ability to understand the perspectives and feelings of others.
+They often have an orientation toward detail and an interest in systemizing, which can look like obsessiveness.
 Some may show remarkable facility in a narrowly focused and usually non-social area, such as baseball statistics or train schedules.